 What is supply chain transparency?

 The long-standing trend for cheap fast fashion has had a knock on effect along the entire supply chain.
-It squeezes everyone from the retailor with high rental prices, to manufacturer making the clothes to the farmer growing the raw materials.
+It squeezes everyone from the retailer with high rental prices, to manufacturer making the clothes to the farmer growing the raw materials.

-Global Trading standards
+Global Trading Standards

 - Global Organic Textile Standard (GOTS)